Bargis mountain valley

 Bargis mountain valley circular trail

-If you have small children and need to bring a buggy with you, taking a trek into the mountains is often difficult.
-So it’s even better that our circular hiking trail is buggy-friendly.
+If you have small children and need to bring a pushchair with you, taking a trek into the mountains is often difficult.
+So it’s even better that our circular hiking trail is pushchair-friendly.
 This 40-minute walk offers views of the high mountain valley.
 Berghaus Bargis is the start and end point of the trail.

 Learn more